FelipeGaher/TestigCourse/README.md

 # CursoTesting
-Junit and Mockito example on Java
+Junit and Mockito prject for a course.

-Its configuration and examples in the test folder
+Configuration and examples in the test folder